Kennedy Stewart (Canadian politician): 2018 contempt of court

 On March 23, 2018, Stewart was arrested for civil contempt during a demonstration against the Kinder Morgan pipeline.
 Other members of the demonstration, including fellow member of Parliament Elizabeth May, were also arrested concerning the same incident.
 They were accused of violating a court order requiring those demonstrating to stay five metres back from company work sites, when they allegedly blocked the roadway.
 On April 9, 2018, Justice Kenneth Affleck of the British Columbia Supreme Court recommended that Stewart and the others arrested should be charged with criminal contempt in relation to the alleged incident.
 On April 16, 2018, it was reported that special prosecutors would be overseeing the charges against Stewart and May.
 On May 14, 2018, Stewart pleaded guilty to criminal contempt of court for his actions during the protest and was fined $500.
 As criminal contempt is a common law—not a Criminal Code—offence, Stewart does not have a criminal record.

 Vancouver municipal politics

 Stewart announced on May 10, 2018, that he would be resigning from Parliament in order to run to be the mayor of Vancouver in the 2018 Vancouver municipal election.
 His resignation was effective September 14, 2018 (the last day he can file his paperwork to officially enter the mayoral race).
 Until his resignation became official on September 14, Stewart told CBC News he intended to continue to campaign for mayor and collect his MP salary, saying that there was "overlap" between both roles.
 On May 24, 2018, Stewart announced, if elected mayor, he would create a lobbyist registry and new conflict-of-interest rules for City Hall.

 Stewart won the mayoral election, with a margin of fewer than 1000 votes separating him from NPA candidate Ken Sim.
-Stewart is the first mayor of Vancouver to be unaffiliated with a municipal political party in over 30 years.
+Stewart was the first mayor of Vancouver to be unaffiliated with a municipal political party in over 30 years, and remained an independent until forming Forward Together.